+At Sochi 2014 Philippe Marquis became the second member of his family to compete at the Olympic Winter Games, following in the footsteps of his older brother Vincent who had finished fourth at Vancouver 2010 where the younger Marquis was a forerunner.
 Marquis was named FIS World Cup rookie of the year for moguls in 2008-09.
 Since then, he has had to come back from two shoulder surgeries in two years.
 His 2010-11 season came to an early end when he had his left shoulder operated on in December.
-In the spring of 2012 he underwent a second surgery on the same shoulder.
+In March 2012 he underwent a second surgery on the same shoulder.
 Before that second surgery, however, he had established himself amongst the world’s elite, earning his first World Cup podiums and World Cup victory to finish fourth in the overall moguls standings.

-FIS World Championships: 2013 – 15th (moguls), 7th (dual moguls); 2009 – 23rd (moguls), 12th (dual moguls)
+FIS World Championships: 2017 – 16th (moguls), 14th (dual moguls); 2015 – SILVER (dual moguls), 6th (moguls); 2013 – 15th (moguls), 7th (dual moguls); 2009 – 23rd (moguls), 12th (dual moguls)